-In connection with this offering, we have adopted a written related party transactions policy that will provide that such transactions must be approved by our audit committee.
-This policy became effective on October 1, 2020.
+In connection with this offering, we expect to adopt a written related party transactions policy that will provide that such transactions must be approved by our audit committee.
+This policy will become effective on the date on which the registration statement of which this prospectus forms a part is declared effective by the SEC.
 Pursuant to this policy, the audit committee has the primary responsibility for reviewing and approving or disapproving "related party transactions," which are transactions between us and related persons in which the aggregate amount involved exceeds or may be expected to exceed \$120,000 and in which a related person has or will have a direct or indirect material interest.
 For purposes of this policy, a related person will be defined as a director, executive officer, nominee for director or greater than 5% beneficial owner of our common stock, in each case since the beginning of the most recently completed year and their immediate family members.